Agenda

 45 min

-Nicole Fraser
+Nicole Fraser Simmy Sahdra

 Have You Missed Important Deadlines for Complying with the Accessible Canada Act?

-Nicole Fraser, Human Resources Manager, Canada Cartage
+Nicole Fraser, Senior Manager, Organizational Development, Canada Cartage

 Employers with 10 to 99 employees must have published their first accessibility plan by June 1, 2024, under the Accessible Canada Act.
 Larger employers must also publish annual progress reports by the same date, addressing accessibility achievements and feedback.
 These documents must meet Web Content Accessibility Guidelines (WCAG) and be shared with the Accessibility Commissioner.
 Where are you in the process?